danielrbates/AI-Red-Teaming-Workshop/workshop/Module 3 - Examine AI evaluations and Defender alerts.md

 ## Azure AI Foundry project red team evaluations

-Security alerting from Defender for AI Services can be found in the Azure AI Foundry Left navigation's blade, here the data analyst or application owner can find if an alert was recently issued and some basic infromation on the alert and affected resource, including some remediation steps.
+Security alerting from Defender for AI Services can be found in the left navigation blade of Azure AI Foundry.
+Here, the data analyst or application owner can find if an alert was recently issued and view some basic information on the alert and affected resource, including some remediation steps.
 The user is invited to review the alert in more detail and evidence in Defender for Cloud.

 ![AI Foundry Alert](../images/aifoundalert.png)